Risk-averse Fair Multi-class Classification: The risk-averse classification problem

-This representation shows that this risk measure is an aggregation of the individual risk of the components, which puts an additional penalty on the deviation of the individual risks from that average.
+with $\kappa\in[0,1]$.
+This representation shows that the individual risks of the components are aggregated with an additional penalty on the deviation of the individual risks from that average risk.
 This property is crucial to our treatment of fairness in classification.

-Various versions of support vector machines constitute very powerful and one of the most popular classification approaches.
-As a first step in our work, we extent the risk-allocation ideas presented in \cite{vitt2019risk} to the multi-class situation and to the application of kernels before we proceed to the non-linear risk aggregation \eqref{syst_risk2}.
-We elaborate that the linear aggregation is a special case of a systemic risk measure.
+Another example would be to define $\varrho_{\rm o}$ as a convex combination of the expected value and the Average Value-at-Risk at some level $\alpha$; again all components of the error vector $Z$ may be evaluated by the same law-invariant coherent measure of risk $\varrho(\cdot)$.
+Then for any $\kappa \in [0,1]$, the systemic measure of risk takes on the form:

+Here, the infimum with respect to $\eta \in \Rb$ is taken over the individual risks of the components $\varrho (Z^i)$, $i\in\Jc$.
+Hence, this method of aggregation imposes additional penalty for the components whose risk exceeds a certain treshhold.

+We now turnm to the classification problem.
+Very powerful and the most widely used classification methods are the vaerious versions of support vector machines.
 Most popular approaches for multi-class classification use techniques called One-vs-All and One-vs-One.
 For $N$ classes, the One-vs-All method identifies $N$ separate binary classifiers such that the $i$-th classifier discriminates between the $i$-th class and all the rest of the data.
 After the training process, the prediction will be the class with the highest score among the $N$ classifiers.
 The One-vs-One method identifies $\binom{N}{2}$ classifiers for every pair of the $N$ classes.
 After the training process, for a new data point, all the $\binom{N}{2}$ classifiers would be applied, and the prediction will be the class that has been chosen most frequently by those classifiers.
-There are many designs that do not require solving multiple optimization problems to classify multiple classes.
-We consider as a benchmark other methods such as Crammer-Singer method \cite{crammer2001algorithmic}, Lee, Lin, and Wahba's method \cite{lee2004multicategory}, and Weston and Watkins’ method \cite{weston1999support}, which solve only one optimization problem.
+Many designs exist that do not require solving multiple optimization problems to classify multiple classes.
+We consider as benchmark methods those presented in \cite{crammer2001algorithmic, lee2004multicategory, weston1999support}, which solve only one optimization problem.

 The Crammer-Singer method is a very well-known and frequently cited classification method.
-The method determines $N$ linear classifiers $\psi_i:\Rb^n\to\Rb$, $\psi_i(x) = \langle v^i, x \rangle - \gamma_i$, $i=1,\dots N$, by solving the following problem:
+The method determines $N$ linear classifiers $\psi_i:\Rb^n\to\Rb$, $\psi_i(x) = \langle v^i, x \rangle - \gamma_i$, $i\in\Jc$, by solving the following problem: